-Certain costs associated with the issuance of debt instruments are capitalized and included in non-current assets in the consolidated balance sheets.
-The Company had unamortized debt issuance costs of \$2,537 and \$2,751 as of December 25, 2015 and December 26, 2014, respectively.
-These costs are amortized over the terms of the related debt instruments by effective interest rate method.
-Amortization of debt issuance costs was \$1,228 for the fiscal year ended December 25, 2015, \$876 for the fiscal year ended December 26, 2014, and \$647 for the fiscal year ended December 27, 2013.
+Certain up-front costs associated with the Company's revolving credit facilities are capitalized and included in other non-current assets in the consolidated balance sheets.
+The Company had \$1,632 and \$1,378 of such unamortized costs as of December 30, 2016 and December 25, 2015, respectively.
+Costs associated with the issuance of other debt instruments are capitalized and presented as a direct deduction from the carrying amount of the underlying debt liability.
+The Company had \$8,979 and \$1,159 of such unamortized costs as of December 30, 2016 and December 25, 2015, respectively.
+These costs are amortized over the terms of the related debt instruments by the effective interest rate method.
+Amortization of debt issuance costs was \$1,807 for the fiscal year ended December 30, 2016, \$1,228 for the fiscal year ended December 25, 2015 and \$876 for the fiscal year ended December 26, 2014.